Cheng-Yinjie/memit_cyj/README.md

 ### **2. Datasets**
 #### 2.1.
-Datasets for finetuning and evaluation
+Datasets for fine-tuning and evaluation
-To finetune our models, we use [Commonsense 170k](https://github.com/AGI-Edgerunners/LLM-Adapters/blob/main/ft-training_set/commonsense_170k.json) as our finetuning dataset, which is also used in paper [DoRA: Weight-Decomposed Low-Rank Adaptation](https://arxiv.org/abs/2402.09353).
+To fine-tune our models, we use [Commonsense 170k](https://github.com/AGI-Edgerunners/LLM-Adapters/blob/main/ft-training_set/commonsense_170k.json) as our fine-tuning dataset, which is also used in paper [DoRA: Weight-Decomposed Low-Rank Adaptation](https://arxiv.org/abs/2402.09353).
 After downloading, put the downloaded file `commonsense_170k.json` under root directory.

-To evaluate the finetuned model, we also use downstream tasks introduced in paper [DoRA: Weight-Decomposed Low-Rank Adaptation](https://arxiv.org/abs/2402.09353), they can be downloaded [here](https://github.com/AGI-Edgerunners/LLM-Adapters/tree/main/dataset).
+To evaluate the fine-tuned model, we also use downstream tasks introduced in paper [DoRA: Weight-Decomposed Low-Rank Adaptation](https://arxiv.org/abs/2402.09353), they can be downloaded [here](https://github.com/AGI-Edgerunners/LLM-Adapters/tree/main/dataset).
 After downloading, organise them as follows:
 ```
 # Folder `dataset` put under root directory
 dataset/